New York reels as 630 die in a day, the state's bleakest toll yet

 Louisiana Governor John Edwards said he spoke with Vice President Mike Pence on Saturday - and that he had been promised an additional 200 ventilators from the national stockpile.

-In Arkansas, Governor Asa Hutchinson, who has not issued a blanket stay-at-home order, on Saturday barred hotels and motels from letting rooms to recreational visitors from out of state.
+Oregon said it is sending the 140 ventilators it received last week from the national stockpile to help the struggling healthcare system in New York, effectively taking on the role that some governors have called on the federal government to play.

-Authorities there have closed gyms, restaurants and movie theaters but have allowed many businesses and parks to operate as long as people can stay six feet apart.
-Arkansas, a state of about three million people, had 743 cases as of Saturday, and 14 deaths, officials said.
+California Governor Gavin Newsom announced a push to expand what he said has so far been “inadequate” testing, promising a fivefold increase over the next few weeks.
+The state, America’s most populous, has come under fire for a large backlog of unprocessed tests that Newsom said has now been reduced to 13,000, out of 126,000 conducted so far.

-Additional reporting by Karl Plume, Ann Saphir, Brad Brooks, Heather Timmons and Steve Holland; Writing by Alistair Bell; Editing by Daniel Wallis
+Additional reporting by Karl Plume, Ann Saphir, Brad Brooks, Heather Timmons, Steve Holland and Nathan Layne; Writing by Alistair Bell; Editing by Daniel Wallis